-Everything That's Included Each item comes with 1 x wall charger.
+Everything That's Included Each item comes with 1 x wall charger + 1 x wall plug.
 We also offer fast customer service within 24 hours, 30-day hassle-free return policy and a 1-year international warranty.

 With more of us relying on smartphones and tablets than ever before, there’s a greater stress on our devices to do everything.